Independent Auditor’s Report 2003-04

 In my opinion, the financial statements:

-- have been prepared in accordance with the Finance Minister’s Orders made under the Commonwealth Authorities and Companies Act 1997; and
+- A.have been prepared in accordance with the Finance Minister’s Orders made under the Commonwealth Authorities and Companies Act 1997; and

 Australian National Audit Office